 Paper #3 Theory - Provide a professional literature review on the main theory(ies) that surround(s) the rationale for treatment at your practicum.
 Minimum of 5 journals +/or texts required.
 Give consideration to your caseload and approaching case presentation.
 Include agency dialog regarding theory, rationale for treatment, and literature review.

 [Example: A student wants to highlight Behavior Theory as a main theory to assisting youth within the foster care system.
 Find journal articles to explain how one could use Behavior Theory with youth within the foster care system and what evidence exists that this is an appropriate choice.
 Locate journal articles that prove this theory provides effective results (best practices).
 Such as an article that highlighted a program where foster parents were trained to use a behavior model for children within their care and research supported that children within their care evidenced a reduction in problem behaviors.]
-[CSWE 2.1.7.2; 2.1.8.2; 2.1.9.2]
+[CSWE 2.1.7.2; 2.1.8.2; 2.1.9.2] Please consult the rubric on page 10.

-Paper #4

-Research - Purpose and execute a research project to benefit your field agency regarding the evaluation of practice or client services.
-Project should clearly address a research question from practice Include a meaningful analysis of collected data and practice research question from practice.
+Paper #4 ••• Research - Purpose and execute a research project to benefit your field agency regarding the evaluation of practice or client services.
+Project should clearly address a research question from practice.
 Include a meaningful analysis of collected data and practice inferences from results.
-[CSWE 2.1.9.1; 2.1.9.2; 2.1.9.3; 2.1.9.4]
+[CSWE 2.1.9.1; 2.1.9.2; 2.1.9.3; 2.1.9.4] Please consult the rubric on page 11.

-3. Senior Case Presentation and Paper [100 pts]
+3. Senior Case Presentation [100 pts]

 As the senior capstone project students are to complete a major case presentation.
 Utilizing material from the field, students are to follow a client system through the planned change process, explaining their rationale and theory behind their practice.
-Students are to follow the provided outline and review the rating sheets.
+Students are to follow the provided outline and review the rating sheets (page 12 & 13).